FreifunkMD/site-ffmd/README.md

     ./site/build.sh -v

+The build script without any further arguments creates an `experimental` build.
+Add the arguments `beta` or `stable` to create builds for the respective branches.
+Any build other than experimental should be coordinated with the [FFMD community](http://md.freifunk.net).

 **Note:** Unless specified otherwise, the firmware is built for multiple targets.
 You need at least 50 GB of free space in the directories `output/` and `openwrt/build_dir/`!